GenericMappingTools/gmt/doc/rst/source/grdsample.rst

     Translate between grid and pixel registration; if the input is grid-registered, the output will be pixel-registered and vice-versa.

-.. |Add_-V| unicode:: 0x20 .. just an invisible code
+.. |Add_nodereg| unicode:: 0x20 .. just an invisible code
 .. include:: explain_nodereg.rst_

 .. include:: explain_help.rst_